ialeksiev13/JS-Basic-Projects/README.md

 •	If all the data is valid, print it in the following format:
 "Town {town name} has population of {population} and area {area} square km."

+4.Calculator
+Write a function that receives 3 parameters: a number, an operator (string), and another number.
+The operator can be:  '+', '-', '/', '*'.
+Print the result of the calculation on the console formatted to the second decimal point.